MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/creating-a-camera-driver-mft.md

 ### Creating a proxy

 The driver MFT is an out-of-process server.
-To use it in a Windows Store device app, you must provide marshaling support in a proxy so that your driver MFT interface can be used across process boundaries.
+To use it in a UWP device app, you must provide marshaling support in a proxy so that your driver MFT interface can be used across process boundaries.
 You can find an example of this in the [Driver MFT](http://go.microsoft.com/fwlink/p/?LinkID=251566) sample.
 The sample uses the MIDL compiler to generate a stubless proxy.

 ### Exposing the driver MFT to apps

-To write a Windows Store device app in C# or JavaScript that interacts with a driver MFT, you need to create an additional component in the Windows Store device app’s Microsoft Visual Studio project.
-This component is a wrapper that exposes the driver MFT interfaces in a Windows Runtime Component that is visible to the Windows Store device app.
+To write a UWP device app in C# or JavaScript that interacts with a driver MFT, you need to create an additional component in the Microsoft Store device app’s Microsoft Visual Studio project.
+This component is a wrapper that exposes the driver MFT interfaces in a Windows Runtime Component that is visible to the Microsoft Store device app.

-The Wrapper subproject in the [Windows Store device app for camera](http://go.microsoft.com/fwlink/p/?LinkID=227865) sample provides an example of how to expose your driver MFT to the Windows Runtime so that you can use it from a Windows Store device app implemented in C# or JavaScript.
+The Wrapper subproject in the [UWP device app for camera](http://go.microsoft.com/fwlink/p/?LinkID=227865) sample provides an example of how to expose your driver MFT to the Windows Runtime so that you can use it from a UWP device app implemented in C# or JavaScript.
 It is designed to work together with the [Driver MFT](http://go.microsoft.com/fwlink/p/?LinkID=251566) sample.
 See the [Driver MFT](http://go.microsoft.com/fwlink/p/?LinkID=251566) sample page for a step-by-step guide to installing, running, and testing the samples.

 ## Installing and registering the driver MFT